hyraxbio/ember-changeset-webforms/README.md

     }}

 In this case `this.set('model.info.phone_number', '555')` will update the value of the field with a fieldId of `info.phone_number` to _**555**_.

+## Field properties - all fields

+`autoFocus` Auto focusses the input on insertion when `true`.
+Default `false`.
+`defaultValue` Set the value of the field to this when rendering it.
+Note that this will be overriden by the value of a `props` object where relevant.

+## Field properties - specific fields

+### input

+`notrim` Input fields are trimmed by default, unless they are type `password`, or you set `notrim` to true.